 People generally do what they do, regardless of what it is, to fill a specific need.
 They identify a problem and work towards making it cease to exist in one form or another.
 Similarly, your online marketing strategy should align with your core business goals.

-The vast majority of the time, this comes down to making more profit.
-This might be by increasing your sales or reducing the costs of customer acquisition.
+Most of the time, this comes down to making more profit.
+This might be by increasing your sales or reducing customer acquisition costs.
 There are countless different ways to achieve these goals.

 Say you want to increase your social media presence: start a business Facebook page and start reaching out.
 Do you want your venue recognised?
 Invest in Google Places, Bing or Yelp and get your business on the map for local SEO.